-The Sudachi Gateway redevelopment plan is centered on 20 acres at the intersection of North Dixie Drive and Sudachi Drive and is designed to provide a small-scale entryway for the residents of Butler Township.
+The Sudachi Gateway redevelopment plan, centered on 20 acres at the intersection of North Dixie Drive and Sudachi Drive – and includes the former Murlin Heights school property – is designed to provide a small-scale entryway for the residents of Butler Township.
 You can see the proposed concept here Final Development Concept.

 With two undeveloped corners at this intersection, the Township felt that it would be beneficial to develop a plan that would require interested developers to incorporate certain elements that would make this area an attractive destination for Township residents.
 Landscaped areas or outdoor seating could be installed at each corner to provide a focal point along North Dixie Drive.
 A civic green space and parking area could also be built across from the Government Center for use by patrons and employees in the area.

 The plan provides building layouts to envision the size and scale of uses that could be incorporated in the site, but the commercial uses could be interchangeable, depending on the potential user.
 Proposed uses would include uses found in the Local Commercial/Service District (LC/S-2), such as smaller scale retail, restaurants or coffee shops, office, and personal service uses.
 Single or two family residential uses could also be incorporated at the West end of the development, to allow for a buffer between the existing residential zoning and commercial uses.
 An alternate layout of a small scale conference center is also shown as an alternate to residential townhome buildings on the proposed concept.